ofiwg/libfabric/fabtests/man/fabtests.7.md

   synchronization.
 A port for the out-of-band connection may be specified as part of this option to override the default.

+*-E[=oob_port]*
+: Enables out-of-band (via sockets) address exchange only.
+A port for the out-of-band connection may be specified as part of this option to override the default.
+Cannot be used together with the '-b' option.

 *-I <number>*
 : Number of data transfer iterations.